jamielsharief/docker-mysql/README.md

 # Docker MySQL 8.0 Image (beta)

-The official repo image does not work on M1 (ARM 64) chips, so I decided to build my own.
-This is for development and should not be used in production, the root user is also granted access on '@%'.
+The official mysql repo image only supports AMD64 processors, so I decided to build my own image which can work on AMD64,ARM64 and ARM32.

-Another key difference is, that `mysql_native_password authentication plugin` is configured to work out the box.
+This image is for software developers and should not be used in production, the root user is also granted access on '@%' and `mysql_native_password authentication plugin` is configured to work out the box.

 ### Docker Compose Service